derickschaefer/stcw-coverage-assistant/CLI.md

 ## Troubleshooting

 **Q: Command not found**
-A: Make sure Coverage Analytics plugin is activated and WP-CLI is installed
+A: Make sure Coverage Assistant plugin is activated and WP-CLI is installed

 **Q: "Static generation is not enabled" error**
 A: Enable static generation in Static Cache settings first: `wp scw enable`